Static-Analysis-study/Static-Analysis-study/README.md

 # Static-Analysis-study

 ## Dataset
-View the bug list in [Dataset](https://github.com/Static-Analysis-study/home/tree/main/Dataset)
+View the issue list in [Dataset](https://github.com/Static-Analysis-study/home/tree/main/Dataset)

+The dataset comprises six tables categorizing issues by tool (PMD, SpotBugs, SonarQube) and type (False Positives, FPs; False Negatives, FNs).
+Each table includes the issue's URL, its root cause, and input characteristics that led to the issue.
 ## Tool

 This tool consists of two main components: code transformation and tool execution with data analysis.You can download the tool from the following command: